-For the present case, the Complainant has confirmed in the Complaint that the Disputed Domain Name is not connected with or authorized by the Complainant in any way.
+For the present case, the Complainant has confirmed that the Disputed Domain Name is not connected with or authorized by the Complainant in any way.
+The Complainant indicates that they have not granted authorization to the Respondent to use their "INTESA SANPAOLO®", "INTESA®" AND "ISP" trademarks.